rundeck/docs/docs/manual/projects/node-execution/ssh.md

 - The Rundeck installation can be configured to use RSA _or_ DSA type keys.
+- Run key generation command(s) on a secure machine separate from the Rundeck Server.
+- After importing keys to nodes/Rundeck Key Storage remove the generated files from the secure machine.

 Here's an example of SSH RSA key generation on a Linux system:

     $ ssh-keygen -t rsa -b 4096
     Generating public/private rsa key pair.